networking101/microcorruption/Vladivostok/README.md

 ![console](./screenshots/console.png)

 It works!
 I was considering using printf to write to memory.
 However, we only have 8 bytes of user buffer to work with and our memory is randomized.
 It is much more likely the the reason for this printf is to give us a memory leak.
 The address shown here (0xda8e) is within our randomized text section.
 When we calculate the offset, we see that it points to the start of the printf function.
-We can use this to bypass ASLR.
+We can use this information to bypass ASLR.

 As I keep debugging, I see that we have a buffer overflow in the password buffer.
 It only takes 8+ bytes to overwrite the return address in _aslr_main.